akzhol1337/akzhol1337/README.md

 Hello there

-Passionate about programming, cybersecurity and blockchain.
+Passionate about programming, cybersecurity, blockchain, UI/UX design.

 Currently working in USA startup as software engineer